Should I switch to a half-hourly tariff in the UK? (June 2026 guide)

 - Families with some flexible usage but busy evenings

-- High electricity use overall (savings can be meaningful)
+- High overall electricity use (savings can be meaningful)

 - Anyone happy to monitor prices and adjust habits